-The Standard Setting Panel followed the procedures outlined above to determine recommendations for the CSET minimum passing scores.
-Following the standard setting studies, the Evaluation Systems group of Pearson (Evaluation Systems), the Commission's contractor for these examinations, calculated the median panel-recommended passing score based on the individual members' recommendations.
-Table 3 below provides a summary of the CSET panel recommendations, including the number of scorable items by item type, the total possible score by item type, and the median panel-recommended raw score total.
+The Standard Setting Panels followed the procedures outlined above to determine recommendations for the CSET minimum passing scores.
+Following the standard setting studies, the Commission's contractor calculated the median panel-recommended passing score based on the individual members' recommendations.
+Table 6 below provides a summary of the CSET panel recommendations, including the number of scorable items by item type, the total possible score by item type, and the median panel-recommended raw score total.